SeismicSource/requake/README.md

                                 pairs
     requake scan_template       scan a continuous waveform stream using a template
-    requake plot_pair           plot a pair of events requake build_families      build families of repeating earthquakes from a catalog of pairs
+    requake plot_pair           plot traces for a given event pair requake build_families      build families of repeating earthquakes from a catalog of pairs

 Certain running modes (e.g., `plot_pair`) require further arguments (use, e.g., `requake plot_pair -h` to get help).